Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Current Approaches Do Not Extrapolate Efficiently

 \citet{vaswani} discussed two options for embedding positions into vectors to be added to word embeddings: learning embeddings for specific positions and unlearned sinusoidal embeddings.
-They observed similar performance between these two, but preferred the sinusoidal approach, which they argued might extrapolate to longer input sequences during inference.
-We find that this model can not extrapolate to more than a few dozen tokens beyond $L$.\footnote{The learned positional embedding approach does not have a way to encode positions greater than $L$; it therefore has no hope of extrapolation.}
+They observed similar performance between these two but preferred the sinusoidal approach, which they argued might extrapolate to longer input sequences during inference.
+We find that this model cannot extrapolate to more than a few dozen tokens beyond $L$.\footnote{The learned positional embedding approach does not have a way to encode positions greater than $L$; it therefore has no ability to extrapolate.}

-\paragraph{Experimental Setup} We first test the extrapolation abilities of various position methods on the WikiText-103 corpus~\citep{pointer} using the transformer language model of~\cite{baevski}.
+\paragraph{Experiment Setup} We first test the extrapolation abilities of various position methods on the WikiText-103 corpus~\citep{pointer} using the transformer language model of~\cite{baevski}.
 We use this model because of its prominent role in recent language modeling developments~\citep{khandelwal20generalization, shortformer}.
 The training set is about 103 million tokens from English Wikipedia (half a gigabyte).
 The model has $16$ transformer layers of dimension $1024$, with $8$ heads, and a feedforward inner dimension of $4096$.
 This model ties the word embedding and softmax matrices~\citep{tying, inan2017}.
 In our experiments, other than varying the position method and training subsequence length, we modify no other hyperparameters, including the random seed and number of training epochs (205).